bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 * jdbc-output (output stream)
 * rest-output (output stream)

-5) Create class of entity extended on OutputEnvelope.
+5) Create class of entity that extends OutputEnvelope.
 Override method "getFieldsValue".
-6) Assembly a jar of your module by calling sbt instruction from project folder, e.g. 'sbt my-output-module/assembly'
+6) Assemble a jar of your module by calling sbt instruction from the project folder, e.g. 'sbt my-output-module/assembly'
 7) Create an index in Elasticsearch and the index mapping, or a table in a database, or deploy some REST service.
 Name of index is provided in Elasticsearch service.
 A table name and a document type is a stream name.
 A full URL to entities of the REST service is "http://<host>:<port><basePath>/<stream-name>"
 8) Upload the module (via Rest API or UI)
 9) Create an instance of the module  (via Rest API or UI)